This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Legal Acts of Noise Pollution”.

 Explanation: Silence zone is defined as an area comprising not less than 100 meters around hospitals, education institutes and courts.
 The silence zones are zones which are declared as such by the competent authority.

-5. When did the Factories Act constituted in India?
+5. When did the Factories Act constitute in India?

 Explanation: The Factories Act is constituted in 1948 in India.
 Section 11 (1) of the Act stipulates that every factory shall be kept clean, without having any nuisance.
 The word nuisance may include noise and thus it regulates the workers safety.